zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/visualize-graphs/visualize-graphs.md

     ```
     SELECT <select list>
-    FROM <graph_name>
+    FROM <graph_name>      (Please omit the graph name here, as it is selected from the GraphViz UI)
     MATCH <graph_pattern>
     WHERE <condition>
     ```

-    PGQL provides a specific construct known as the *MATCH* clause for matching graph patterns.
+    PGQL provides a specific construct known as the `MATCH` clause for matching graph patterns.
 A graph pattern matches vertices and edges that satisfy the given conditions and constraints.
     - `(v)` indicates a vertex variable `v`
     - `-` indicates an undirected edge, as in (source)-(dest)
     - `->` an outgoing edge from source to destination